godotengine/godot-docs/tutorials/3d/procedural_geometry/index.rst

 Which one should I use?
 -----------------------

-Which method you use depends on what you are trying to do and what kind of procedure you are comfortable with.
+Which approach you use depends on what you are trying to do and what kind of procedure you are comfortable with.

 Both SurfaceTool and ArrayMesh are excellent for generating static geometry (meshes) that don't change over time.